Table of Contents

 There is more than one kind of check.
 Personal, cashier’s, and certified checks are all ways to distribute sums of money without the risk of handling cash.
 But what kind of checks will an ATM accept?

-Here are some check types you can feed an ATM that won’t get spit back out:
+Here are some check types you can feed into an ATM that won’t get spit back out:

-• Cashier’s check.
-A cashier’s check draws on a bank’s funds and is signed by a cashier to guarantee the money.
-To cash this kind of check, it is beneficial to use an ATM connected to the bank that issued the check.
+• Cashier’s check: A cashier’s check draws on a bank’s funds and is signed by a cashier to guarantee the money.
+To cash this kind of check, it’s advisable to use an ATM of the bank that issued the check.
 You can also deposit it in your own bank’s ATM if you want the money to go into your account.

-• Certified checks.
-Like cashier’s checks, certified checks are issued by the bank but signed by you vs. a cashier.
-As long as you have your debit card, you can go ahead and deposit it in the ATM.
+• Certified checks: Like cashier’s checks, certified checks are issued by the bank but signed by you instead of a cashier.
+As long as you have your debit card, you can go ahead and deposit the certified check at the ATM.

-• Any pre-printed check.
-Basically, any pre-printed can be deposited and withdrawn against at an ATM if your bank allows it.
-Government checks (such as a tax refund check) are the easiest for a bank to verify, and you might get your money right away.
+• Any preprinted check: Basically, any preprinted check can be deposited and withdrawn against at an ATM if your bank allows it.
+Government checks (such as a tax refund check) are the most straightforward for a bank to verify, and you may even be able to get your money right away.
 Foreign-issued checks may take longer to process.

 Do All ATMs Support Check Deposits?

 Not all ATMs support check deposits.
-Some ATMs located in grocery and convenience stores, restaurants, and other businesses may only have the ability to dispense cash and check your bank balance.
+Some ATMs located in grocery and convenience stores, restaurants, and other businesses may only have the ability to dispense cash and allow you to check your bank balance.

 Alternative Ways to Cash a Check

-You don’t have to use an ATM to turn your paycheck into paper money.
-There are other ways to cash a check for free because who wants to pay more in bank fees?
-These techniques include:
+You don’t have to use an ATM to turn your paycheck into cash.
+There are other ways to cash a check for free, because who wants to pay more in bank fees?
+These alternatives include:

-• Go to a bank teller.
-If you have time during business hours, you can cash your check the old-fashioned way.
-Your bank branch or credit union will likely perform the service, as long as you have a deposit slip, debit card, a valid ID, and meet your account’s requirements.
+• Going to a bank teller: If you have time during business hours, you can cash your check the old-fashioned way.
+Your bank branch or credit union will likely perform the service, as long as you have a deposit slip, a debit card, and a valid ID, and you meet your account’s requirements.

-• Go to the check distributor’s bank.
-You may be able to cash the check by paying a visit to the bank where the check writer holds the account.
+• Going to the check distributor’s bank: You may be able to cash the check by visiting the bank at which the checkwriter holds the account.
 This could be a valid option if you are unbanked (don’t have any bank accounts).
-The check writer’s bank will probably be able to verify that the issuing account is in good standing and extract the funds for you.
+The checkwriter’s bank will probably be able to verify that the issuing account is in good standing and extract the funds for you.

-• Mobile apps.
-Who uses cash anyway these days?
-If your bank offers a mobile banking feature, also called mobile deposit, and you have a smartphone, you can use their app to snap a photo of your check and deposit it from the comfort of your living room sofa.
-You can gain access to your money quickly (instantly with some accounts), and pay back your bestie through Venmo.
+• Using mobile apps: Who uses cash anyway these days?
+If your bank offers a mobile banking feature, also known as a mobile deposit, and you have a smartphone, you can use the app to take a photo of your check and deposit it from the comfort of your living room couch.
+You can get access to your money quickly (even instantly with some accounts) and pay back your bestie through Venmo.

-• Visit a retail store.
-Some retail shops, such as Walmart, grocery stores, and even gas stations may cash your check.
+• Visiting a retail store: Some retail shops, including Walmart, grocery stores, and even gas stations may cash your check.
 However, they could charge you a small fee.

-• Check-cashing stores.
-The name says it all.
-Check-cashing businesses will give you cash for your check, but typically charge a stiff transaction fee.
-You may want to pursue other options and save this as a last resort due to the steep charges.
+• Going to a check-cashing store: The name says it all.
+Check-cashing businesses will give you cash for your check, but they typically charge a higher transaction fee.
+You may want to pursue other options and save this as a last resort because of the charges.

 The Takeaway

 Using an ATM to cash a check can be a quick and secure way to get your money.
-As long as you have a bank that supports check cashing, have the minimal required funds in your account, and have your debit card and PIN number ready, you’ll likely be on your way with some green in your hand.
+As long as you have an account at a bank that supports check cashing, the minimal required funds in your account, and your debit card and PIN on hand, you’ll likely leave with some cash in your hand.

 FAQ